-For more information, see "Creating a Rule in an Oracle CQL Processor Using the Query Wizard" in the Oracle Complex Event Processing Visualizer User's Guide.
+For more information, see "Creating a Rule in an Oracle CQL Processor Using the Query Wizard" in the Oracle Fusion Middleware Visualizer User's Guide for Oracle Complex Event Processing.

-9. Click the Templates tab.
+Click the Templates tab.

-The Templates tab appears as Figure 3-9 shows.
+The Templates tab appears as Figure 2-9 shows.